Out-Law Guide | 05 Mar 2020 | 3:01 pm | 21 min. read

 The CMA has the power to pursue financial and custodial sentences against individuals, although these must be imposed by a court.
 Undertakings and individuals may also be subject to confiscation orders.

-In 2017, the CMA secured its latest custodial sentence in the precast drainage products case.
+In 2017 the CMA secured its latest custodial sentence in the precast drainage products case.
 This is the third example of successful prosecutions in respect of the criminal cartel offence, in addition to the Marine Hose and Galvanised Steel Tanks cases, all after guilty pleas.
-As each of the cases concerned arrangements which existed prior to 1 April 2014, the offence involved a requirement to show that the defendants acted dishonestly.
+As each of the cases concerned arrangements which existed prior to 1 April 2014, the offence involved a requirement to show that those involved acted dishonestly.
 In practice, his presented a significant barrier to successful prosecutions.
 The CMA is yet to secure the conviction of an individual who has not pleaded guilty.

 The dishonesty requirement was removed with effect from 2014.
 In recognition of the loss of this requirement and in the light of the fact that the criminal regime is designed to cover 'hard-core' cartels only, a number of exclusions apply.
 These include an exclusion related to advance notification of the cartel agreement to customers and advance publication.
 Three new statutory defences were also introduced.
 These apply where there was no intention to conceal the arrangement from customers or the CMA or reasonable steps were taken to seek prior legal advice.

-As these reforms only apply to conduct post-dating 1 April 2014, it could conceivably be some time before an investigation under these rules is completed and the exclusions and defences are tested.
+As these reforms only apply to conduct post-dating 1 April 2014 it could be some time before an investigation under these rules is completed and the exclusions and defences are tested.
+The CMA currently has no ongoing criminal cases which may be because the new, lower criminal test was introduced in 2014 and only applies to activity after the date of introduction.
+It may also reflect the CMA’s focus on director’s disqualification as a tool of deterrence for individuals.

 The marine hose investigation is an example of successful cooperation with other authorities.
-It involved cooperation with the US, EU and Japanese authorities; the CMA also liaised with its counterparts in France and Italy in relation to the modelling agencies investigation and again cooperated with the US in its competition investigation of anti-competitive practices in online sales of posters on Amazon in 2016..
+It involved cooperation with the US, EU and Japanese authorities; the CMA also liaised with its counterparts in France and Italy in relation to the modelling agencies investigation.

 Private enforcement of competition law is well established in the UK.
 The UK remains an attractive forum for damages actions due, largely, to the fact that English law disclosure rules are broader than those in other EU member states, giving claimants greater access to defendants’ documentary evidence than in other EU jurisdictions.
 However, as a result of the uncertainty surrounding Brexit, we are already seeing a shift in private damages litigation, with claims following-on from an EU Commission infringement decision increasingly being brought in other EU member states, especially the Netherlands and Germany, rather than in the UK.

 The CRA15 also brought in a new ‘fast track’ procedure, aimed at encouraging and facilitating competition claims by SMEs which might otherwise not be brought at all.
-Under the ‘fast track’ procedure a hearing takes place within six months and the CAT has the power to impose caps on the parties’ costs.
+Under the ‘fast track’ procedure, a claim is expedited so that the hearing takes place within six months and the CAT has the power to impose caps on the parties’ costs.